2025 Northern Ireland Open: Round two (last 32)

-Allen trailed Ben Woollaston 1–2 but then made back-to-back centuries of 135 and 100 as he took a 3–2 lead.
+Allen trailed Ben Woollaston 1–2 but then made back-to-back centuries of 135 and 100 to build a 3–2 lead.
 Woollaston tied the scores at 3–3, but Allen won the decider, helped by a break of 57.
 "I don't do things the easy way," said Allen afterwards.
 "I would love to see what it's like to win 4–0!
 But I always feel comfortable in deciders and fancy my chances."
 Brown made breaks of 73 and 94 as he whitewashed Hugill.
 "To walk into the arena alongside Mark Allen was very special," Brown said of playing alongside a fellow Northern Irish player.
 "Before we went out, we said to each other 'It's not going to be quiet tonight!'
 These are memories that I won't forget."
-The world number two and defending champion Kyren Wilson made breaks of 135 and 93 as he defeated Day 4–1.
+The world number two and defending champion Kyren Wilson made breaks of 135 and 93 in his 4–1 victory over Day.
 Zhou made three half-century breaks as he beat David Grace 4–2.
 Jimmy Robertson lost the first three frames against Carter but recovered to tie the scores at 3–3.
 However, Carter produced a of 135 to win the deciding frame.